-Make a costume that is almost too cute for words with a gray sweat suit and some matching felt.
-Seriously - that's all you need!
+Make this DIY animal Halloween costume that is almost too cute for words with a gray sweat suit and some matching felt.
+Seriously — that's all you need!
 The best part?
-Each of the pieces can be hot-glued instead of sewn for an easy no-sew project!
-The sweats are perfect for a chilly night of trick-or-treating, and it makes the costume super budget-friendly.
+Each of the pieces can be hot-glued instead of sewn, turning this into an easy no-sew Halloween costume!
+The sweats are perfect for a chilly night of trick-or-treating, and it makes this elephant a budget-friendly Halloween costume.

 Get inspiration for Trick-or-Treat bags.

 To make the ears: Enlarge and trace the patterns onto paper and cut out.
 Cut two outer ears from light gray felt and two inner ears from white felt.
 Topstitch an inner ear to each outer ear, with the straight edges aligned and reversing one set.

 Fold the top of each ear down 2 inches.
 Align the folded straight edges and pin in place.
 Pin each ear 2 inches from the hood edge with the folded edge at the top and the white inner ear facing forward.
 Topstitch each ear in place along the straight edge, catching the folded edges in the seam.